-^(5) Unrealized gains/losses on foundation funds and US dollar-denominated subordinated bonds.
+^(5) Unrealized gains/losses on foundation funds, subordinated bonds and foreign currency (US dollar) denominated subordinated bonds.

 ^(6) Unrecognized past service costs and unrecognized actuarial losses (gains).

 ^(7) The net asset value of Meiji Yasuda General Insurance Co., Ltd. is excluded as it is not part of the covered business.
 For a description of covered business, please refer to Section 1 of Appendix A.